nrodrigues/dotfiles/README.md

 * Basic vimrc from https://github.com/amix/vimrc
   * A lot of cool shortcuts and basic settings that should be on by default
+  * This file is portable, in the sense that it does not depend on any plugins
+  * Sources .vim/vimrc if the file exists, where plugin settings should reside

+* Extended vimrc in .vim/vimrc
+  * Enables pathogen and settings for the rest of the plugins

 * vim-pathogen from https://github.com/tpope/vim-pathogen
   * Autoloads all plugins in .vim/bundle